-The priorities over the next two years have been reassessed as a result of the current pandemic.
+The priorities over the next two years have been reassessed as a result of the current pandemic and the government's response to it.
 The overarching priority is to continue to operate across all three service strands; valuation for rating, council tax and electoral registration, whilst ensuring the safety and well-being of employees and the public.